cwlindeman/interacting-hysteron-data/README.md

 # interacting-hysteron-data

-All files are tab-delimited txt files.
-Here are the parameters for each file:
+All files are tab-delimited txt files, with one line of header (column titles).
+Here are the parameters used to generate each file:

 FIGURE 1